moonrailgun/dreaction/README.md

 }
 ```

-or use a ball which can custom ip in mobile
+or use a ball which can custom ip in mobile, its very helpful for your application is running in a non-developer's phone.

 ```tsx
 import { DReactionDraggableBall } from 'dreaction-react-native';